timbertson/fetlock/README.md

 ## The plan:

 Fetlock aims to be a single tool to turn _arbitrary lockfiles_ into nix expressions.
-In practice, that means there will need to be one backend module to support all the language-specific requirements.
+In practice, that means there will need to be one backend module to support each language-specific ecosystem.

 But, being a single tool, they can lean on common functionality: